 Water quality mapping at De Leijan.

 Lake Holter Meer lies within the District of Diepholz, Lower Saxony, and has been a nature reserve since 1942.
 Its water quality has degraded due to the intensive agriculture in its surroundings.
-Through CANAPE work will be done to better understand the lake, including how water from the surrounding area enters the lake, and how this impacts on its water quality.
+Through CANAPE work was done to better understand the lake, including how water from the surrounding area enters the lake, and how this impacts on its water quality.
 Collaborating with Dutch expertise, we have used the PC lake model to understand how best to improve the water quality and support the local water board to improve its water quality.
 During the first year of study in 2018, it was established that the lake is entirely fed by the surface water in the area, with no other source of water.
 This year of study also highlighted the problem of extreme weather events, with a drop in the water level of over a metre during the hot and dry summer of 2018.
 This work will inform the restoration works planned by the Local Water Body in the early 2020s, and is supported (outside the project) by SNLD's purchase of the surrounding land.

-The site has undergone a hydrological and soil survey as part of CANAPE preperations, establishing that before our work began it has a layer of peat between 20cm and 160cm.
+The site underwent a hydrological and soil survey as part of CANAPE preperations, establishing that before our work began it has a layer of peat between 20cm and 160cm.
 Compared this recent survey, a peatmap of the site from 1997 shows that there has been subsidence of 30-50cm on the site.
 This suggests a rate of 1.5-2.5cm per year, and release of a substantial amount of CO2 during this period.

 There are two objectives for the site, firstly to halt further degradation of the peat soil on the site, and prevent further subsidence.
 With only 20cm of peat on parts of the site if fully drained and used for normal agriculture there would be a potential for this to degrade to nothing within a decade, severely reducing the economic value of the area to agriculture.